12 Expensive Products That Are Worth Their Price

 I know belts are probably not something you might deem expensive because you can find them for $10 but you can also find some for $3,000.
 In my experience, a quality belt cost upwards of about a hundred and fifty dollars.
 The difference of course with quality belts is that they all have a high-end leather material on the inside, as well as on the outside, and also on the lining.

 Now, most belts today including quality belts are edge painted which means the leather is cut on the edges and then burnished and painted to create a uniform look.
-The really high quality belts are thinned out at the edges which means you need more leather and then they’re folded and sewn together.
-It’s just a construction that lasts much longer than an edge-painted construction and it’s a true hallmark of a quality leather belt.
+The high-quality belts are thinned out at the edges which means you need more leather and then they’re folded and sewn together.
+It’s just a construction that lasts much longer than an edge-painted construction, and it’s a true hallmark of a quality leather belt.
 Another detail about the quality belt is its buckle.
-Most belt buckles in the market today are made of a material called zamak.
-It’s an alloy made out of the zinc, aluminum, magnesium, and copper, the problem is, it will age very poorly and it’s scratches very easily so over time, you have to throw your belt away even though the leather might not be worn out but the buckle just looks crappy.
+Most belt buckles on the market today are made of a material called zamak.
+It’s an alloy made out of the zinc, aluminum, magnesium, and copper, the problem is, it will age very poorly, and it scratches very easily so, over time, you have to throw your belt away even though the leather might not be worn out but the buckle just looks crappy.
 A higher-end buckle is a solid brass buckle.
 Over time, brass develops a patina and because of that, it’s often gold plated, or platinum, or palladium plated, for more formal dress belts that you would wear with a suit.
-Now the plating and thickness of the buckle can have a huge impact not only on the longevity of the buckle, but also on the price.
+Now the plating and thickness of the buckle can have a huge impact not only on the longevity of the buckle but also on the price.

-In my opinion, a solid brass buckle with a nice thick coating either gold, or palladium, is probably your best value for the money.
+In my opinion, a solid brass buckle with a nice thick coating either gold or palladium, is probably your best value for the money.
 If money is of no concern to you, you may want to look into solid 925 sterling silver buckles or solid 14 or 18 karat gold buckles.
-Now that’s a whole other level and the buckle itself will be worth more than the entire belt itself.
-Is it worth it getting for example, a sterling silver buckle versus a solid brass and pay three or four hundred dollars more?
-It depends it’s a true luxury item and silver just develops a patina that you won’t see on a plated brass buckle.
+Now that’s a whole other level, and the buckle itself will be worth more than the entire belt itself.
+Is it worth it getting, a sterling silver buckle versus a solid brass and pay three or four hundred dollars more?
+It depends.
+It’s an actual luxury item, and silver just develops a patina that you won’t see on a plated brass buckle.

 Professional Camera

-I know most people today use cell phones and they think they are pro cameras but they’re actually not.
-A pro level camera has a large sensor, it allows you to get a wonderful depth of field which means the amount is in sharpness versus the out-of-focus areas; just creates a very beautiful look and in combination with the increased sharpness and the color rendition, it’s just a very different experience.
+I know most people today use cell phones, and they think they are pro cameras, but they’re not.
+A pro level camera has a large sensor; it allows you to get a razor thin depth of field which means the amount is in sharpness versus the out-of-focus areas; just creates a stunning look and in combination with the increased sharpness and the color rendition, it’s just a very different experience.

-Personally, I use DSLR cameras such as the Nikon d80 or a Nikon d 500.
-It has the advantage that it comes with interchangeable lenses but overall, you need to invest between about five to ten thousand dollars to get a nice DSLR with a range of lenses that allow you to basically photograph everything you want.
-In my opinion, it’s totally worth it because with a business where I use it but even for just personal use, I would recommend investing in a more upscale camera.
+Personally, I use DSLR cameras such as the Nikon D850 or a Nikon D500.
+It has the advantage that it comes with interchangeable lenses, but overall, you need to invest between about five to ten thousand dollars to get a nice DSLR with a range of lenses that allow you to photograph everything you want.
+In my opinion, it’s worth it because with a business where I use it, but even for just personal use, I would recommend investing in a more upscale camera.

 Luxury Wallet